 Ben joined Watsi on December 23rd, 2013.
-Five years ago, Ben became the 163rd member to automatically support a new Watsi patient every month.
-Since then, 5,060 more people have become monthly donors!
-Ben's most recent donation traveled 1,900 miles to support Esther, a toddler from Haiti, to fund prep for cardiac surgery.
+Nine years ago, Ben joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Ben's most recent donation traveled 8,500 miles to support Mohamed, an outgoing kid from Kenya, to fund clubfoot repair surgery.